 Early years pupil premium provider information

 The Department for Education (DfE) introduced an Early Years Pupil Premium (EYPP) in April 2015.
-EYPP is designed to support education provision and to narrow the gap between disadvantaged three and four year olds and their peers.
+EYPP is designed to support education provision and to narrow the gap between disadvantaged two, three and four year olds and their peers.

 Eligibility

-The premium can be claimed by a childcare provider if a child at their setting is accessing free early education for three and four year olds and the child's parent or carer receives one of the following benefits:
+The premium can be claimed by a childcare provider if a child at their setting is accessing free early education funding and the child's parent or carer receives one of the following benefits:

 • Income support